Frequently Asked Questions

 For Donors: Can my donation be designated for a specific recipient?

 General funds provide the most flexibility for SIGP selection.
 However, SIGP recipients come from all schools within the University and represent a diverse range of interests so we are able to accommodate some specific requests from donors.
-Please contact Laura Myers in UCS to discuss your request.
+Please contact Katie Farrington in NCA to discuss your request.